PEOPLE OPS PLAYBOOK

 4. Determine how often reviews should take place

-Today, companies have shifted towards offering feedback more than once a year.
-We recommend at least bi-annual formal reviews, while informal feedback can (and should) be offered even more frequently.
+That’s why, today, companies have shifted towards offering feedback more than once a year.
+We recommend at least bi-annual formal reviews, while informal feedback can — and should — be offered even more frequently.
+Why?
+Research has shown that employees appreciate frequent feedback.
+In addition, although leadership roles offer a lot more autonomy, executives often want feedback as well.

 5. Gather relevant data